Skip to content

 1. Examination

-Before the cleaning, the dental professional examines your teeth and gums. this is done to check for any signs of oral health problems that need special attention.
+Before the cleaning, our dentist will examine your teeth and gums.
+We do this to check for any signs of oral health problems that need special attention.

 2. Plaque and Tartar Removal

 Using specialized tools, the dental hygienist or dentist carefully removes plaque and tartar buildup from all tooth surfaces and along the gumline.
-This process is called scaling.
+We call this process “scaling”.

 3. Tooth Polishing

-After scaling, the teeth are polished to remove surface stains and create a smooth surface.
+After scaling, we polish your teeth to remove surface stains and create a smooth surface.
 This is done to make it harder for plaque to accumulate.

 4. Flossing and Fluoride Treatment

 The dental hygienist flosses between your teeth to clean areas that brushing cannot reach.
-Then fluoride treatment may be applied to strengthen and protect your teeth.
+We then typically recommend fluoride varnish to help strengthen your teeth and protect them against cavities.

 1. Prevent Cavities: Removing plaque and tartar helps prevent tooth decay and cavities.